 “The first day of class was nerve-racking because I knew I’d be expected to perform.
 That’s the way they do it here – it’s everybody into the language pool, sink or swim”

 This is every day.
-Nothing is ever spoken in English (unless the English student asks a question or says she doesn’t understand, which honestly happens about every 5 minutes or so), and hardly anything is written down.
+Nothing is ever spoken in English (unless the British student asks a question or says she doesn’t understand, which honestly happens about every five minutes or so), and hardly anything is written down.
 In fact, things will only be written down after 20 minutes of painful discussion.
 I’m not much of an auditory person, so I find this aspect tricky.
 I’d rather see it, understand how it relates to English, then practice using it.
 But here it’s always spoken by the teacher, then you’re supposed to repeat and engage in back and forth questions with your classmates, then 20 minutes later, she’ll write it down on the dry-erase board.
 When she writes it down, you can hear an audible, “Oooh…” from the class and if you look around you can (literally) see lightbulbs going on above their heads.
 They say this is because you write differently than you speak, and if you speak it first (even if it’s incorrect) you’ll remember is better than if you write it down (think how it should sound) and then practice.
 People keep telling me this is true, but I mostly just find it trying to sit through 20 minutes of understanding about 60 percent of what she’s saying (some times it’s much higher) before understanding it 100 percent when it’s written down.
 The turmoil of being a visual learner.
 Jim (lucky duck) is an auditory learner, so I’m sure he’d take to this sort of class like a duck to water.
 I’m thinking it’ll be great when this class is over, as I’ll actually have some time to absorb/commit to memory the near 80 new words/phrases/verb conjugations we’re told to memorize/day.

 In addition, Sedaris aptly captures the mindset/personality of foreign language teachers (this reminds me of some of my Spanish professors at UT as well as our teacher here in France).
 Essentially, the teacher comes off as having a rather unsavory sense of humor and somewhat sadistic nature.
 Here’s an excerpt: